robbyrussell/indexter/README.md

 ### Example

-Given a Rails table like:
+Given a Rails table like so:

 ```
 ActiveRecord::Schema.define do